trevor-ratliff/HtmlTools/README.md

 ### Other methods ###

-BreadCrumb.Clear() -- removes all crumbs
+BreadCrumb.Clear() -- removes all crumbs without affecting anything else.

-BreadCrumb.Delete() -- removes the session storage
+BreadCrumb.Delete() -- removes the BreadCrumb object from the session storage.

 ## LayoutTests ##